-Applicants may be required to provide the TASC with certified copies of important documents including qualifications achieved interstate or overseas, passports, citizenship or visa documentation.
+You may need to provide the TASC with certified copies of key documents, including qualifications achieved interstate or overseas, and identification documents such as a drivers licence, passport, citizenship or visa documentation.

 - the official stamp or seal of their profession or organisation,

-- include the statement “This is a true copy of the document sighted by me” and;
+- the statement “This is a true copy of the document sighted by me” and;

-- include the date, contact number and signature of the person certifying the copy
+- the date, contact number and signature of the person certifying the copy

 Who can certify my documents?